Neonishh/sc-judgement-classifier/README.md

 ## **How to Use**

+1. pip install -r requirements.txt
-1. Upload cleaned dataset to the model directories.
+2. Upload cleaned dataset to the model directories.
-2. Run preprocessing and training scripts.
+3. Run preprocessing and training scripts.
-3. Launch UI:
+4. Launch UI:

    ```bash
    streamlit run app.py
    ```
-4. Input a **diary number** to get the predicted judgment category.
+5. Input a **diary number** to get the predicted judgment category.

 ---